-, to order Tottenham tickets, see fixtures listed above..
+in London, to order Tottenham tickets, see fixtures listed above.

 Stadium Info:

 Tottenham Hostpur Stadium is the latest newly built venue in London today.
-It is also the largest one in the capital exceeding Wembley with the capacity of 62,850 people.
-This new home ground of Tottenham replaces their old home turf, White Hart Lane, which was demolished completely in 2017.
-However, Spurs were not able to use the venue till it was fully ready in April 2019.
-Since then, it has become one of the most modern multi purpose stadiums in the UK.
+The stadium can fit over 62,000 people for match days.
+This new home ground of Tottenham replaces their old home stadium, the iconic White Hart Lane.
 See our page with all Tottenham Hotspur tickets, fixtures and latest news.

 Stadium Facilities